gitpod-samples/awesome-gitpod/.github/ISSUE_TEMPLATE/add-new-tutorial.md

 ---
 name: Add New Tutorial
-about: Contribute any Tutorial/Demo to Gitpod Samples.
-If this doesn’t look right, choose a different type
+about: 'Submit any Tutorial/Demo to Gitpod Samples '
 title: ''
-labels: ''
+labels: good first issue, New demo
 assignees: ''

 ---